Home » #Technology » Understanding Serialization and Deserialization in Programming: Explained and Applied

 Understanding Serialization and Deserialization in Programming: Explained and Applied

 Serialization and deserialization are fundamental concepts in programming that allow data to be converted into a format suitable for storage or transmission, and then restored back to its original form.
-In this article, we delve into the concept of serialization and deserialization, explore their significance in the tech world, and discuss examples of their use cases in popular programming languages.
+In this Tech Concept, we delve into the concept of serialization and deserialization, explore their significance in the tech world, and discuss examples of their use cases in popular programming languages.
 We will also include code snippets in two top programming languages to illustrate the implementation of serialization and deserialization.
 Let’s get started!

 Serialization: